ncocana/ollivanders-shop-api-rest-Docker-MySQL/README.md

 Bandit is a security linter tool for Python that analyzes your code for potential security vulnerabilities.
 It checks for common security issues, such as SQL injection, cross-site scripting (XSS), and command injection, among others.
 Bandit uses static analysis techniques to scan your code and identify potential security problems, making it a valuable tool for ensuring that your code is secure and safe to run.

 In my case, I have told bandit to analyze the folders and files concerning my project, leaving out those pertaining to configuration and other packages.
-I have also told it to skip the tests B101 and B307.
-B101 and B307 are security issues identifiers in Bandit that refers to the detection of certain vulnerabilities in my code.
+I have also told it to skip the tests B101, B307, and B106.
+B101, B307, and B106 are security issues identifiers in Bandit that refers to the detection of certain vulnerabilities in my code.

 [B101](https://bandit.readthedocs.io/en/latest/plugins/b101_assert_used.html) detects the use of "assert" statements and flags them as a potential security issue, as an attacker may be able to disable or bypass the "assert" statement and exploit the underlying vulnerability.
 As I use asserts in my tests, I decided to exclude B101 from the analisys.

 [B307](https://bandit.readthedocs.io/en/latest/blacklists/blacklist_calls.html#b307-eval) detects the use of ```eval()``` as a possibly insecure function.
 I tried to find alternatives to ```eval()```, but either they didn't work, or were too complicated to even try.
 So unfortunately, I ended up giving up and decided to exclude B307 from the analisys for the time being.

+[B106](https://bandit.readthedocs.io/en/1.7.5/plugins/b106_hardcoded_password_funcarg.html) identifies function calls that are passed a string literal keyword argument and checks if the assigned local variable appears to be a password.
+In my case, it raises this issue due to the blunt use of a not-secured password.
+I'm aware this is a bad practice, and in another circunstances, I would have used something like an .env file to secure such data.
+But as this is intended to be a project to connect two Docker containers, I chose not to for the sake of the project's simplicity.

 To execute Bandit, write on the terminal:

 ```
-bandit -r ./database/ ./logic/ ./test/ ./app.py ./test_app.py --skip B101,B307
+bandit -r ./database/ ./logic/ ./test/ ./app.py ./test_app.py --skip B101,B307,B106
 ```

 ![Bandit](./docs/bandit.png)